CDK inhibitor– tag –

 New Series|Latest Therapeutic Trends — The Transcription Machinery as a Cancer Drug Target (Part 4: CDK12 & CDK13 — DNA Repair and Synthetic Lethality Strategies)

 In Parts 1–3, we reviewed CDK7/8 and CDK9.
+In Parts 1–3, we reviewed CDK7/8 and CDK9.
 Here in Part 4, we turn to CDK12 and CDK13, transcriptional kinases that stabilize elongation of long DNA repair genes.
-They serve as “guardians” of genome stability and represent key players in... -
+They serve as “guardians” of ge... -

 Oncology Drug